Code-Institute-Submissions/OmarBedawi-Jordans_JulyResub/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the application to find content.
         3. As a First Time Visitor, I want to be able to easily navigate through a wide choice of products.

+    -   #### Returning Visitor Goals

+        1. As a Returning Visitor, I want to easily be able to navigate the site from different devices (laptop, tablet or mobile phone).
-        4. As a First Time Visitor, I want to easily be able to find a contact page and be able to be in touch with the store owner.
+        2. As a Returning Visitor, I want to be able to easily find a contact page and be in touch with the store staff.

     -   #### Frequent User Goals

-        1. As a Frequent User, I want to have easy and fast access to the shoe informations.
+        1. As a Frequent User, I want to have easy and fast access to the product informations.
-        2. As a Frequent User, I want to check if periodically there are new shoe model on sale on the site.
+        2. As a Frequent User, I want to check if periodically there are new shoes on sale on the site.
         3. As a Frequent User, I want to check if there are any newly added function or content.
-        4. As a Frequent User, I want to check if there is a subscription service available to inform users about new product on sale.

 ### Wireframes